 As mentioned in the chapter on Testing, we run the full Puppeteer test suite on try.
 These tests are vendored in central under remote/test/puppeteer/ and we have a script to pull in upstream changes.

 We periodically perform a manual two-way sync.
 Below is an outline of the process interspersed with some tips.

+If an upstream pull request is needed please see their contributing.md.
 Typically, the changes we push to Puppeteer include unskipping newly passing unit tests for Firefox along with minor fixes to the tests or to Firefox-specific browser-fetching and launch code.

 Be sure to run tests against both Chromium and Firefox in the Puppeteer repo.
 You can specify your local Firefox build when you do so:

 Clone the Puppeteer git repository and checkout the release tag you want to vendor into mozilla-central.

 % git checkout tags/puppeteer-%version%

 You might want to install the project at this point and make sure unit tests pass.